 After removing the lower rack, recycle any Powerizer already sitting on the floor to wipe all the surfaces.
 Add more detergent to a microfiber cloth if necessary to remove any remaining dirt or residues.

 Powerizer replaces stainless steel cleaner

 Apply Powerizer using the same heavy-duty wash solution and an ultra-plush microfiber cloth.
 Powerizer doesn't have an official disinfectant seal.
 However, it does contain Sodium Percarbonate.
 Our formulation measures more than 6% concentration.
-The CDC recommends cleaning using a mixture of 3% hydrogen peroxide as a safer-choice alternative to bleach and for killing the novel-coronavirus.
+The CDC recommends cleaning using a mixture of 3% hydrogen peroxide / as a safer-choice alternative to bleach and for killing the novel-coronavirus.
 Sodium Percarbonate It is an adduct of sodium carbonate ("soda ash" or "washing soda") and hydrogen peroxide.
-Powerizer's formulation contains 2x more concentrated than found in the brown bottle purchased from your local drug store.
+Powerizer's formulation contains 2x more concentrated oxygen bleach.

 Polish and Shine